 - Pell Grant Recipient: Pell grants are awarded to select students as part of their financial aid package.

-- Documented Disability: To qualify on the basis of a learning or physical disability, students must first be registered with the Disability Services office at SLU.
+- Documented Disability: To qualify on the basis of a learning or physical disability, students must first be registered with the Center for Accessibility and Disability Resources at SLU.

 Each SOAR student is assigned an academic advisor within SOAR who can help them navigate the University and figure out the best plan for them.
 The benefit of having an advisor in the SOAR Program, as well as your academic program, is that each of our advisors serves a smaller number of students, allowing them to spend more time with you in each appointment and see you more frequently during the year.